walternunes/FSDN-P2/README.md

 Develop a responsive website that will display images, descriptions and links of previous projects

 ### How to run the project
+* A demo site can be checked [here](https://walternunes.github.io/FSDN-P2/index.html)

+or

 * Clone the repo using ```git clone https://github.com/walternunes/FSDN-P2.git```
 * Open the file ```index.html``` in your favorite Browser